 Upon completion of the tour, the auditor utilized provided rosters for the selection of interviewees which included specialized staff, random staff, and random inmates.
-This auditor interviewed 12 specialized positions which included the Warden, PREA Compliance Manager, Upper Level Management, Medical, Mental Health, Volunteer, Investigator, Intake Staff, Risk Screening Staff, staff who monitor for Retaliation, and a staff who participates on the Incident Review process.
-Twelve random inmate interviews were conducted and included a Limited English Proficient inmate.
-No inmates were reported to this auditor that were disabled, or reported a prior or current victimization.
-Ten random staff were also interviewed.
+This auditor interviewed 12 specialized positions which included the Warden, PREA Compliance Manager, Upper Level Management, Youthful Offender staff, Medical, Mental Health, Intake Staff, 2 Risk Screening Staff, Segregation Staff, staff who monitor for Retaliation, and a staff who participates on the Incident Review process.
+Ten random inmate interviews were conducted and included a disabled inmate, an inmate who reported a prior victimization, an inmate who had been in segregation, a Limited English Proficient inmate, and an inmate who reported being gay.
+There were no inmates present who had an allegation that occurred at this facility.
+And 11 staff were identified for random interviews, but only 9 were interviewed.

 The auditor conducted additional interviews with agency staff in anticipation of completing four facility PREA Audits.
-These included the Agency Director, Assistant Director of Institutions and Operations, outgoing PREA Coordinator, incoming PREA Coordinator, Office of Inspections Chief, Special Investigations Unit Chief, Training Director, Intake Captain, and Human Resources Director either on July 29, 2016 or August 5, 2016.
+These included the Agency Director, Assistance Director of Institutions and Operations, outgoing PREA Coordinator, incoming PREA Coordinator, Office of Inspections Chief, Special Investigations Chief, Training Director, Intake Captain, and Human Resources Director either on July 29, 2016 or August 5, 2016.